 The fetal fibronectin (fFN) test alone had a sensitivity of 66.7% and a specificity of 97.2% in predicting spontaneous preterm birth (SPTB) in symptomatic twin pregnancies, according to a small pilot study of 40 women.

-A collection of standards, guidelines, tools and articles for the OB managing postpartum hemorrhage.
+A collection of standards, guidelines, tools and articles for the OB caring for pregnant patients with hypertensive disorders.

 In 2012, a Virginia woman began receiving prenatal care for her seventh pregnancy, during which she was diagnosed with Type II diabetes and obesity.
 During the delivery, shoulder dystocia was encountered.
 The baby's right arm was noted to be limp and she was diagnosed with a brachial plexus injury.
 The woman sued those involved with the delivery, claiming that during the course of her care, the history, physical examinations, and tests showed she had an increased risk for encountering shoulder dystocia during a vaginal delivery.

 Hypertensive disorders of pregnancy are among the leading contributors to maternal mortality worldwide.
 This review describes hypertension-related maternal mortality in the United States and key strategies to improve outcomes.

 In the United States, 1% to 2.5% of pregnant women are infected with hepatitis C virus (HCV), which carries an approximately 5% risk of transmission from mother to infant.
 HCV can be transmitted to an infant in utero or during the peripartum period.

 Providers should be discussing Zika with their patients and educating them about preventive strategies as well as offering screening and testing to relevant populations of pregnant women.